Over the years, there has been a near-constant debate among growers about HID vs LED Grow Lights.

 This makes them a pretty favorable option for very long-term operations in the right conditions.

-HID Grow Lights are More Reliable than LED Lights for Results
+Are HID Grow Lights are More Reliable than LED Lights for Results?

-Probably because HID grow lights have been used for indoor growing successfully for far longer than LED lights they’re more straightforward to work with.
+Until recently… Yes!
+Probably because HID grow lights have been used for indoor growing successfully for far longer than LED lights.

-There is ample information available about growing successfully with these light, and that information makes it much simpler achieving successful indoor grows with HID lights.
+There is ample information available about growing successfully with these lights, and that information makes it much simpler to achieve successful indoor grows with HID lights.

-HID grow lights are also the more economical grow light option by far when getting started initially.
+HID grow lights are the more economical grow light option when getting initially getting started.
+Upfront they simply cost less.

-Some of this cost difference is offset by the lower energy use of LED lights and their reduced cooling demands.
-But it will still take many years of harvests to make up for that cost difference.
+This cost difference is offset by the lower energy use of LED lights and their reduced cooling demands.
+But it will still take a few years of harvests (depending on YOUR electric rate) to make up for that cost difference.

 HID Grow Lights Provide Full Plant Light Spectrum